 ART+WORKSHOPS | Sun 28 11 – 2pm

-For all ages.
-The Creative Souls Projects will provide hands on kids workshops; Mairi Gunns virtual reality common/place; Numangatini MacKenzie will be hand printing one of a kind pareu.
+The Creative Souls Project provided hands on kids workshops; Mairi Gunns virtual reality common/place; Numangatini MacKenzie was hand printing one of a kind pareu.

 KGC PUBLIC ARTWORK | This years billboard is a public artwork, designed and hand-painted by students at Kelston Girls’ College.
 Talking about what it is to be Wahine Toa and wanting to create a work that represented the many voices in the school, they chose to create a work that developed as it grew.
 Beginning with some early sketches and inviting students to join in on their lunch breaks, the artwork took form over a 3 week period.